tmtsoftware/csw/docs/src/main/services/event.md

 This API takes a set of Event keys to subscribe to and returns a Source of events (see [Akka stream documentation](https://doc.akka.io/docs/akka/current/stream/index.html?language=scala)).
-This API gives more control to the user to customize behavior of an event stream.
+This API gives more control to the user to customize the behavior of an event stream.

 Scala
 :   @@snip [EventSubscribeExamples.scala](../../../../examples/src/main/scala/example/event/EventSubscribeExamples.scala) { #with-source }